Our working forests contribute to climate change solutions

 Participate in the development of carbon-accounting and target-setting standards for our sector

 We are an active member of the technical working groups and drafting process for new guidance addressing how companies account for and report on carbon removals and land use as part of the Greenhouse Gas Protocol.
 This guidance will ensure consistency in accounting for carbon-removal technologies, including forests and wood products.
 In addition to leveraging our technical time and expertise, we provided a grant to the World Resources Institute in direct support of the effort.
-We are preparing to pilot the guidance next year.
+Alongside other member companies in the WBCSD Forest Solutions Group, we are preparing to pilot the guidance this year.
+In the meantime, we released our inaugural Carbon Record, which reflects our expectation of where that guidance will land, and we will adjust as needed as soon as it is finalized.

 Implement carbon-accounting and target-setting practices for our company — and share our results with others